-Installations are not regulated by Directive 94/9/EC but by "workplace directives or the domestic legislation of the Member States" (see EC Guidelines 5.2.2).
+Installations are not regulated by Directive 2014/34/EU but by "workplace directives or the domestic legislation of the Member States" (see EU Guidelines §38)

 Installations are characteristically performed at the user's premises.
-Combining such equipment and installing at the user's premises is not considered as manufacturing and thus does not result in equipment; the result of such an operation is an installation and is outside the scope of Directive 94/9/EC.
+Combining such equipment and installing at the user's premises is not considered as manufacturing and thus does not result in equipment; the result of such an operation is an installation and is outside the scope of Directive 2014/34/EU.
 The installer has to ensure that the initially compliant pieces of equipment still comply when they are taken into service.
-For that reason he has to carefully follow all installation.
+For that reason, he has to carefully follow all installation instructions of the manufacturers.
+The Directive does not regulate the process of installation.
 Installing such equipment will generally be subject to legal requirements of the Member States according to Directive 99/92/EC.